docker/docs/develop/develop-images/baseimages.md

 * There's a [complete guide to all the instructions](../../engine/reference/builder.md) available for use in a `Dockerfile` in the reference section.
 * To help you write a clear, readable, maintainable `Dockerfile`, we've also written a [`Dockerfile` best practices guide](dockerfile_best-practices.md).
-* If your goal is to create a new Official Image, be sure to read up on Docker's [Official Images](../../docker-hub/official_images.md).
+* If your goal is to create a new Docker Official Image, read [Docker Official Images](../../docker-hub/official_images.md).